U.N. chief Ban condemns Egypt violence, urges respect for rights

 Mursi has been held in an undisclosed location since his ouster and faces a raft of charges, including murder.
 Egyptian Interior Minister Mohamed Ibrahim said Mursi was likely to be transferred to the same Cairo prison where former leader Hosni Mubarak is now held.

-"The Secretary-General reiterates that Mr. Mohammed Morsi and Muslim Brotherhood leaders currently in detention should immediately be released or have their cases reviewed in full transparency," Ban's press office said.
+"The Secretary-General reiterates that Mr. Mohammed Mursi and Muslim Brotherhood leaders currently in detention should immediately be released or have their cases reviewed in full transparency," Ban's press office said.

 Ban appealed "to all the people of Egypt to address their differences through dialogue and again renews his calls to all parties to engage in an inclusive and meaningful reconciliation process."